Luvin-2511/Cohort/Readme.md

 ---

 ## Assignments
-All assignments and tasks completed during the course are stored here:
+All assignments and tasks completed during my practice are stored here:

 ---